The Sentinel is just one way we keep the people of the 28th Senate District informed about what’s happening in Sacramento and across Riverside County.

 Here are just a few of the places Senator Stone’s staff visited recently:

-Team Stone joined with the Lake Elsinore Chamber of Commerce for the ribbon cutting ceremony for Jojo’s Pizza on Canyon Hills Road.
-District Representative Debbie Herrera presented a certificate from Senator Stone.
+Team Stone joined with the Temecula Valley Chamber of Commerce for a ribbon cutting ceremony for Nations Reliable Lending on Better World Circle in Temecula.
+District Director Debbie Herrera presented a certificate on behalf of Senator Stone.

-Team Stone joined with the Greater Coachella Valley Chamber of Commerce to welcome new members to the La Quinta Art Association.
-District Representative Monica Idnani represented Senator Stone.
+Team Stone joined with the Greater Coachella Valley Chamber of Commerce for the ribbon cutting ceremony for Advanced Home Connect-ADT authorized dealer on Cook Street in Palm Desert.
+District Representative Monica Idnani presented a certificate from Senator Stone.